ncatlab/nlab-content/pages/1/2/2/8/18221/content.md

 For internal [[1-categories]] in HoTT (as opposed to more general internal [[(infinity,1)-categories]]) a comprehensive discussion was given in ([Ahrens-Kapulkin-Shulman-13](#AhrensKapulkinShulman13)).

+In some literature, the "Rezk-completeness" condition on such categories is omitted from the definition, and categories that satisfy it are called *saturated* or *univalent*.

+## Related pages

-Particularly useful in the context of such categories are [[displayed categories]].
+* Particularly useful in the context of such categories are [[displayed categories]].

 ## References